jmetzger/training-kubernetes-einfuehrung/databases/connect-to-external.md

 ## Prerequisites

-  * MariaDB - Server is running in digialocean in same network as doks - cluster (10.135.0.x)
+  * MariaDB - Server is running on digitalocean in same network as doks (kubernetes) - cluster (10.135.0.x)
-  * DNS-Entry for mariadb-server.t3isp.de -> pointing to private ip: 10.135.0.x
+  * DNS-Entry for mariadb-server.t3isp.de -> pointing to private ip: 10.135.0.9

 ## Variante 1: